tonyb486/law-scripts/README.md

 This is a (somewhat sloppy) script that attempts to reformat an ASCII deposition file into a more easily readable HTML file.
 It's just a quick and dirty set of regular expressions, so your mileage may vary, but I find it much easier to read in this format than the original formatting.

 Dependencies: Python (3.x).

+## pdfBates.sh

+`usage: ./pdfBates.sh [Starting Bates Number with Prefix] [Path to PDF Files...]`

+Renders a PDF to flat 300dpi monochrome images using imagemagick, adds sequential page numbers, and compresses it down to a PDF with jbig2enc to reduce the file size.
+This is kind of a hacky multithreaded shell script, so it might fail dramatically.

+Dependencies: (jbig2enc)[https://github.com/agl/jbig2enc], (imagemagick)[https://imagemagick.org/index.php], (ghostscript)[https://www.ghostscript.com/]